phediverse/mastodon-rest/README.md

 foreach ($instances as $hostname => $instance) { // everything in this loop will finish around the same time
     echo $hostname . ($instance->isMastodon() ? (': ' . $instance->getName()) : ' is not a Mastodon instance') . "\n";
 }

+// we can also pull the name for the host we specified in client setup, as it's the default echo "Default client: " . $client->getInstanceInfo()->getName() . "\n";
 ```

 The Turbo Button